tomic01/thesis-ch8.4/README.md

 # thesis-ch8.4
-The repository contains some additional materials for the realization of experiments in Chapter 8, Section 8.4 - Applying Institutions to RL agents
+The repository contains some additional materials related to experiments in Chapter 8, Section 8.4 - Applying Institutions to RL agents